 If you have additional questions please contact the editors at firstname.lastname@example.org

-For more information about advertising in HAPS Educator please download our HAPS Educator Advertising Rates and Specification Sheet.
+For more information about advertising in HAPS Educator please see the HAPS Educator Advertising Rates and Specification Page.
 If you have any questions, please contact the HAPS Business Office at email@example.com